-1) LIGHT Press to turn the watch on.
+1 LIGHT Press to turn the watch on.
 Press to turn the backlight on and off.
 Hold to view the controls menu.
 UP MENU Press to scroll through the widget loop and menus.
 Hold to view the menu.
 3 DOWN Press to scroll through the widget loop and menus.
 Hold to view the music controls.
-START STOP Press to view the activity list and start or stop an activity.
+4 START STOP Press to view the activity list and start or stop an activity.
 Press to choose an option in a menu.
-Hold to view your performance metrics.
+Hold to start the regatta timer.
 BACK LAP Press to return to the previous screen.
 Press to record a lap, rest, or transition during a multisport activity.
-Hold to view the watch face from any screen.
+Hold to mark your current location as a man overboard waypoint and activate navigation.